Document Actions

 Subject-specific prerequisites

-A mathematics pre-course is offered for all first-year students and participation is strongly recommended.
+There is a corresponding preliminary course for all first-year students on this degree programme.
+Participation is strongly recommended.
 More on this...